-Responsible Officer: EVP - Chief Financial Officer Responsible Office: FA - Financial Accounting Issuance Date: 4/30/2018 Effective Date: 4/30/2018 Last Review Date: 10/15/2017 Staff and academic employees of the University.
+Responsible Officer: EVP - Chief Financial Officer Responsible Office: FA - Financial Accounting Issuance Date: 7/15/2019 Effective Date: 7/1/2019 Last Review Date: 1/31/2019 Scope: Staff and academic employees of the University.
 Non-employees, including students, visiting scholars, prospective employees and independent contractors.
-Scope: This policy does not apply to travel associated with work done within the scope of the UC/DOE contract for the management and operations of the Lawrence Berkeley National Laboratory (LBNL).
+This policy does not apply to travel associated with work done within the scope of the UC/DOE contract for the management and operations of the Lawrence Berkeley National Laboratory (LBNL).
 Travel not within the scope of the LBNL contract is covered by the provisions of G-28.

-For questions regarding specific travel-related expense reimbursements, please contact your campus representative.

-Contact: John Barrett
+Contact: John Barrett Title: Tax Manager

-Title: Manager-Tax Services Coordinator

-Email: mail: John.Barrett@ucop.edu ione: (510) 987-0903
+Email: John.Barrett@ucop.edu

 Phone: (510) 987-0903